SergioAndreev/day_2/Exercise_4.md

 <details><summary>And finally!!!</summary>
 <p>

 You have done it!
-You are amazing! :muscle: :muscle:
+You are amazing! :muscle: :muscle: :metal:

 </p>
 </details>